docsandroid

 • BugScreen SDK version

-Create an account to get your API key.
+Create an account to start shipping bug reports from your app.

 Get started